luca-piccioni/OpenGL.Net/README.md

 - Automatic OpenGL extensions and implementation limits query;
 - Checking errors after each OpenGL command (Debug builds only);
 - Integrated entry points call logging (Debug builds only);
-- Support ANGLE backend
+- Support ANGLE backend (for OpenGL ES on DirectX);

-If you need more [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) in OpenGL, you can give a try to [OpenGL.Net.Objects](https://github.com/luca-piccioni/OpenGL.Net.Objects).
+If you need more [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) with OpenGL, you can give a try to [OpenGL.Net.Objects](https://github.com/luca-piccioni/OpenGL.Net/tree/master/OpenGL.Net.Objects).

 ### Frameworks
 _OpenGL.Net_ is running on a number of .NET frameworks: